 But still, for all kinds of decision-makers, it’s important to know what’s happening in their organizations—to be able to spot trends and understand the ROI of allocating their resources into a coaching process.
 At Edthena, we needed a way to give them that kind of high-level data, all without revealing any private information that hadn’t been explicitly shared with them.

 Think of this as the “Data Wall” but on steroids, and never out of date.

 Activity Metrics Provide Baseline Visibility into the Process

-At the bare minimum, organizational decision makers wanted to see a dashboard that simply aggregates data across all groups.
+At the bare minimum, organizational decision-makers wanted to see a data dashboard that simply aggregates data across all groups.
 So we developed the Organization Stats dashboard—a place that conveniently tracks and aggregates things like:

 - How many users are registered? ✔️

 - How many videos did those users upload? ✔️

 - How many minutes of classroom instruction do those videos contain? ✔️